-AK/GEOG 3310 3.0 (3310 6.0) Glacial and Periglacial Geomorphology.
+AK/GEOG 3310 3.0/3310 6.0 Glacial and Periglacial Geomorphology.
 A systematic study of glacial and periglacial landscapes, climatic change and methods used in the study of Quaternary landforms.
 Special emphasis is given to the Quaternary landscape of Ontario.

-Prerequisite: AK/GEOG 2510 6.0 or, for students with equivalent preparation, permission of the Coordinator of Geography.
+Prerequisite: AK/GEOG 2510 6.0 or, for students with equivalent preparation, permission of the undergraduate program director.

-Degree credit exclusions: AS/SC/GEOG 2390G 3.0, AS/SC/GEOG 3400 3.0.
+Degree credit exclusions: AS/SC/GEOG 2390G 3.0/3400 3.0.